Adventure Birding 'n Outdoors in New Guinea's Wild West

 Ornate Melidectes, Vogelkop and Grey-green Scrubwren, Grey Thornbill, Brown-breasted Gerygone, Mid-mountain Berrypecker,

-Spectacled Longbill, Black-breasted Boatbill, Sclater's Whistler, Black Fantail, Black Monarch, Western Parotia, Blue-grey Robin,
+Spectacled Longbill, Black-breasted Boatbill, Sclater's Whistler, Black Fantail, Black Monarch, Western Parotia, Canary Flyrobin,

 and Blue-collared Parrot, Pygmy, Fairy and Josephine's Lorikeet, Thick-billed Berrypecker, Mottled Berryhunter, Glossy-mantled,

-Crinkle-collared and Trumpet Manucode, Long-tailed Paradigalla, Crescent-caped Lophorina, Black-billed Sicklebill, Papuan
+Crinkle-collared and Trumpet Manucode, Long-tailed Paradigalla, Vogelkop Lophorina, Black-billed Sicklebill, Papuan Grassbird,

-Grassbird, New Guinea White-eye, and both Blue-faced and Papuan Parrotfinch, as well as Gray's Grasshopper Warbler in season.
+New Guinea White-eye, and both Papuan and Blue-faced Parrotfinch, as well as Gray's Grasshopper Warbler in season.

-Finally, a nocturnal excursion after dinner could produce Greater Sooty Owl, Papuan Boobook and Feline and Mountain
+Finally, a nocturnal excursion after dinner could produce Feline and Mountain Owlet-nightjar, Greater Sooty Owl and Papuan

-Owlet-nightjar, while the predominantly lowland-dwelling Papuan Hawk-Owl and Marbled and Papuan Frogmouth also have been recorded
+Boobook, while the predominantly lowland-dwelling Marbled and Papuan Frogmouth and Papuan Hawk-Owl also have been recorded here

 Overnight in community-owned guest house.